Latest News

 LJAG’s fundraising activities have brought over £600,000 into Loughborough Junction and we have been instrumental in attracting over £3 million of public investment into the area.

-LJAG runs successful projects: Loughborough Farm, The Platform Cafe, Grove Adventure Playground, Craft Workshops and an informal social prescribing project, Wish You Were Here.
+LJAG runs successful projects: Loughborough Farm, The Platform Cafe, Grove Adventure Playground and Craft Workshops.

-Before the pandemic Craft Workshops were held very Friday in term time at the Grove Adventure Playground.
-The workshops offered free access to seven sewing machines and attendees learned how to make or repair clothes, knit and crochet.
-The workshops combat loneliness and isolation nd pass skills between the generations.
-We hope to resume the workshops once social distancing allows.
+Craft Workshops offer free access to sewing machines and attendees learn how to make or repair clothes, knit and crochet.
+The workshops combat loneliness and isolation and pass skills between the generations.
+They are held at Carnegie Library every Tuesday in term time.

 LJAGaccounts2017-2018signed